Belbel334/RegiJr/README.md

 ## about

-Simple LM that uses google flan 5(you can change
+Simple LM that uses google flan 5(you can change it)

 ## use